Astogems/Homekit_Inspired_Mushroom/README.md

 Now hopefully you understood the logic, look at line 232 and replace the states with whatever you have created.
 Remember to add the entity_id on line 233 as well.

-From the Living Room Accordian, take a look at Line 443, there is an entity ID, you have to input a input_boolean.expand_livingroom.
+For the Living Room Accordian, take a look at Line 443, there is an entity ID, you have to input a input_boolean.expand_livingroom.

 This will toggle the entity when you take on the title.